Now Part Of Carlow University

 About Our Program

-Associate Degree In Surgical TechnologyGeneral Education Credits: 30Surgical Technology Credits: 38Program Total: 68
+Associate of Science In Surgical TechnologyGeneral Education Credits: 30Surgical Technology Credits: 38Program Total: 68

 The UPMC School of Surgical Technology @Carlow University is pursuing programmatic accreditation of our program and anticipates the Fall 2023 class will be active in that process.